sabinthapa100/master-thesis/README.md

 The goal is to categorize which kind of states and Hamiltonians are better suited to maximaxe ergotropy.

 Eventually my final thesis will be also uploaded as we continue to work on these topics.

+# TODO
+- [ ] Check ergotropy function, I suspect it is not correct
+- [ ] Check if analitical ergotropy and energy for T = 0 matches
+- [ ] Compare the two qubit case